 A gadfly keeps biting me.
-But your presence brings me relief.
+But your presence brings me great relief.

 My lady has sent me for your lordship's smelling bottle.
-She has the vapours again and has taken to her bed.
+She has the vapours and taken to her bed.

 Here it is.
 And when she has done with it, you may return to borrow it for yourself.